sailfishos-oneplus5/important/INITIAL-BUILDING.md

 PLATFORM_SDK $ habuild
 ```

-When pulling down large amounts of source code using it is a good idea to configure git as to not limit our available resources and cause other issues:
+When pulling down large amounts of source code it is a good idea to configure git as to not limit our available resources and cause other issues:
 ```
 HA_BUILD $ git config --global user.name "Your Name"
 HA_BUILD $ git config --global user.email "your@email.com"